ptsteadman/making-the-pulling-down-gesture-to-indicate-fucking-someone/index.md

 Around ten PM, a large group of exchange students arrived at the front door.
 It was a much larger group than Brent had expected.

-Brent brought out a bottle of yellowish liquor in which hornets were suspended, while two Brazilian engineering students figured out the sound system.
+Brent brought out a bottle of yellowish liquor with hornets suspended in it, while two Brazilian engineering students figured out the sound system.

 making the pulling down gesture to indicate fucking someone